 Roosevelt likely met Stalin with the intention of winning over the hardened leader and influencing him to back his grand ideas such as the creation of the eventual United Nations for the preservation of peace.1

 Historians in general are critical of Roosevelt’s approach to the conference.
 Many claim he naively put too much faith in personal diplomacy and relied upon unseasoned diplomats.
 Roosevelt also favored discussing military solutions in the war and largely ignored the political ramifications.4

-It is thus largely viewed the the United States and Britain too easily gave into Soviet demands, helping to create the political dynamic in Eastern Europe that would eventually lead to the Cold War.
+In general, the United States and Britain too easily gave into Soviet demands, helping to create the political dynamic in Eastern Europe that eventually led to the Cold War.